parkerfoshay/test-parker-faucher-276543809/README.md

 Now we need some way to change the value of <code>totalCalories</code> and we can do this with closures.
 I&#39;m going to define three functions inside of my <code>calorieCounter</code> named <code>addCalories</code>, <code>subtractCalories</code> and <code>clear</code>.
 Both <code>addCalories</code> and <code>subtractCalorie</code> accept an argument (<code>numberOfCalories</code>) which represents the amount of calories you want to add or subtract from your total.
 In the <code>addCalories</code> function we are going to add <code>totalCalories</code> to <code>numberOfCalories</code> using the <code>+=</code> operator.
 We will do the same with the <code>subtractCalories</code> function using the <code>-=</code> operator instead.

-Now for the final functioning named <code>clear</code>, this function will not accept any arguments and should return the <code>totalCalories</code> variable back to zero.
-We do this by simply taking the <code>totalCalories</code> and equaling to zero.
+Now for the final function named <code>clear</code>, this function will not accept any arguments and should return the <code>totalCalories</code> variable back to zero.
+We do this by simply taking the <code>totalCalories</code> and equaling it to zero.

 With all of our functions now completed, all we need to do is return them encased in curly brackets.
 Below we can now check if our work paid off.